 Water retention or fluid retention happens when the body isn’t able to maintain fluid levels properly.
 The lymphatic system acts as a sewerage.
 It helps to drain the fluid from the body tissues and empty it in the bloodstream.
 When the fluid isn’t completely removed from the body, then some of it remains, leading to fluid retention.

 There are several reasons for fluid retention.
 These include cardiovascular disease, kidney ailments, problems with the lymph nodes, and so on.
-Fluid retention also occurs during pregnancy when the body retains more amount of water than normal.
+As mentioned above, fluid retention also occurs during pregnancy when the body retains more amount of water than normal.

 Now coming to the topic, fluid or water retention is also one of the many symptoms that women may face during the perimenopause and menopause phases.
 Read on to learn about the association between fluid retention and menopause.